6 Ideas to Reduce Your Injection Molding Costs

 Thanks to its ability to produce complex shapes with great precision, injection molding thrives in the mass production of parts, ranging from simple toys to intricate components in the automotive and aerospace industries.

 While the cost per part can be pretty low, especially once order quantities get to the thousands, the upfront costs can be high due to the tooling costs related to the mold.
-The best time to reduce costs is in the design phase.
+The best time to reduce costs is in the design phase, and optimizing the performance of the injection molding machine is crucial for enhancing productivity and reducing cycle times.

 Optimize Wall Thickness